 The 2001 census showed that 38% of fathers and 7.9% of mothers aged 25–34 with a child under five were in paid work for 50 or more hours per week.
 Studies have shown, unsurprisingly, that people who worked the longest hours were less able to do other activities like spend time with their families.
 When they did have family time a sense of pressure and work-related stress led to parents easily losing their tempers, shouting at their children and using more physical discipline.

 Mothers still did more caregiving than fathers, who were often the main breadwinner, (especially when children were young).
-Fathers worked longer hours than mothers, though mothers often increased paid working hours as children grew older.
-Fathers took a more hands-on parenting role than in the past and were involved in things like cooking, feeding children and changing nappies.
+Fathers worked longer hours than mothers, though mothers often increased their paid working hours as children grew older.
+Fathers took a more hands-on parenting role than in the past, becoming involved in cooking, feeding children and changing nappies.

 In the 21st century the age of a woman’s youngest dependent child still has a significant effect on her level of involvement in paid employment and on her hourly pay rate.
-However, rates of involvement in paid work by women whose youngest child is 3-4 years steadily increased between 1994 and 2014.
+However, rates of involvement in paid work by women whose youngest child was aged three or four steadily increased between 1994 and 2014.
 While employment rates for sole mothers have increased alongside those of all mothers, they are less likely to be in paid work when they have young children.

-The small number of men who stay at home to look after their children are increasingly forming groups that meet in one another’s homes and support one another.
+The small number of men who stay at home to look after their children are increasingly forming groups that meet in one another’s homes for mutual support.
 They include fathers whose partners are the main earners and sole fathers who are caring for their children alone.
-In 2018 the most high profile stay-at-home father was Clarke Gayford, the partner of the Prime Minister, Jacinda Ardern, who became the full-time carer for their daughter.
+In 2018 the most high profile stay-at-home father was Clarke Gayford, the partner of the Prime Minister, Jacinda Ardern, who became the full-time carer for their baby daughter.

-Until the 1970s there was a strong expectation for people to marry before having children.
+Until the 1970s there was a strong expectation that people would marry before having children.
 Many couples married because of pregnancy – it has been estimated that over half of brides in the late 1960s were pregnant.
-In the late 20th century parents were less likely to be married and were more likely to divorce than the generations before.
+In the late 20th century parents were less likely to be married and more likely to divorce than earlier generations.

 Some single women became sole mothers by choice, many because they wanted children but found themselves in their late 30s and without a partner.
 Donor insemination was one way of getting pregnant.
-Between the 1990s and 2000s the percentage of single women using the services of fertility clinics increased significantly – in 2003 one clinic, Fertility Associates, reported that 35% of clients were single women, up from 20% in 1996.
+Between the 1990s and 2000s the percentage of single women using the services of fertility clinics increased significantly.
+In 2003 one clinic, Fertility Associates, reported that 35% of its clients were single women, up from 20% in 1996.

 Cohabitation became a common living arrangement for New Zealand parents.
 In 2017 nearly half of all women were not married when their first baby was born, although most lived in long-term relationships.